-Contextually, much of what we address is framed by the onset of the Cold War in the late 1940s and culminates with short documentary films such as Ivalo Frank’s Faith, Hope and Greenland (Tro, Håb og Grønland, Greenland, 2009) and Greenland Year Zero (Anders Graver and Niels Bjørn, Denmark, 2011).
-These films are resolutely forward—looking in terms of framing Greenland and Greenlandic society at the cusp of a political future, involving greater autonomy and even independence if resource-related revenue streams deliver on their apparent promise—as also explored in the Christoffer Guldbrandsen’s documentary Greenland Year 0 (Grønland År 0, Denmark, 2013).
-While these interventions offer a cinematic coda, other films such as Echoes (Ivalo Frank, Denmark, 2010) and the feature-length films The Experiment (Eksperimentet, Louise Friedberg, Denmark, 2010) and, again, The Idealist (2015) remind us of colonial and Cold War aesthetic and geopolitical modalities that continue to inform the representational politics surrounding Greenland.
-Another example of this is The Shooter (Skytten, Anette Olesen, Denmark, 2013), which updates a 1977 film (The Marksman [Skytten], Franz Ernst and Tom Hedegaard, Denmark) substituting a drama about a nuclear power station for a drama about oil drilling in the Arctic, reminding us of the plurality of geopolitical currents influencing cinematic representations of Greenland.
+Contextually, much of what we address is framed by the onset of the Cold War in the late 1940s and culminates with short documentary films, such as Ivalo Frank’s Faith, Hope and Greenland (Tro, Håb og Grønland, Greenland, 2009) and Greenland Year Zero (Anders Graver and Niels Bjørn, Denmark, 2011).
+These films are resolutely forward-looking in terms of framing Greenland and Greenlandic society at the cusp of a political future involving greater autonomy and even independence if resource-related revenue streams deliver on their apparent promise—as also explored in Christoffer Guldbrandsen’s documentary Greenland Year 0 (Grønland År 0, Denmark, 2013).
+While these interventions offer a cinematic coda, other films, such as Echoes (Ivalo Frank, Denmark, 2010) and the feature-length films The Experiment (Eksperimentet, Louise Friedberg, Denmark, 2010) and, again, The Idealist (2015), remind us of colonial and Cold War aesthetic and geopolitical modalities that continue to inform the representational politics surrounding Greenland.
+Another example of this is The Shooter (Skytten, Anette Olesen, Denmark, 2013), which updates a 1977 film (The Marksman [Skytten], Franz Ernst and Tom Hedegaard, Denmark), substituting a drama about a nuclear power station for a drama about oil drilling in the Arctic, reminding us of the plurality of geopolitical currents influencing cinematic representations of Greenland.

-<INSERT FIG07_01 NEAR HERE>

 When Greenland’s colonial status was repealed in 1953, incorporating Greenland into the Kingdom of Denmark as an overseas county (a Danish amt), Greenlanders also became Danish citizens.
-Whilst the country remains part of the Danish Realm, which also includes the Faroe Islands, there has long been a growing desire to obtain greater self-government.
-This led to home-rule being implemented in 1979, and since 2009, the country has enjoyed greater autonomy in the manner in which it conducts its domestic affairs.
-Foreign affairs remain largely the responsibility of the Danish Folketing (Parliament), yet this has not prevented the Government of Greenland from becoming more actively involved in bilateral relationships with key states such as the United States and more latterly China and South Korea.
-Climate change and increased globalization have opened up new trading routes; oil, minerals and increased influence.
-Perhaps not surprisingly, therefore, Greenland has been a popular subject of exploration for many film- and documentary-makers.
+While the country remains part of the Danish realm, which also includes the Faroe Islands, there has long been a growing desire to obtain greater self-government.
+This led to home rule being implemented in 1979, and since 2009, the country has enjoyed greater autonomy in the manner in which it conducts its domestic affairs.
+Foreign affairs remain largely the responsibility of the Danish Folketing (parliament), yet this has not prevented the government of Greenland from becoming more actively involved in bilateral relationships with key states, such as the United States and more latterly China and South Korea.
+Climate change and increased globalization have opened up new trading routes, oil, minerals, and increased influence.
+Perhaps not surprisingly, therefore, Greenland has been a popular subject of exploration for many filmmakers and documentarians.

-The country comprises beautiful, if apparently vulnerable landscapes (even icescapes); ones that offer apparent “documentary evidence” of climatic and geopolitical change.
-The documentary Chasing Ice (Jeff Orlowski, USA, 2012) picks up on this trope of the fate of ice being indicative of rapid change and, as the film implies, once confronted with the evidence of icy instability then it should become harder to underappreciate the severity of on-going climate change.
-Other films discussed in this chapter also work with the idea of state change to chart the transformation of Greenland from having colony status to overseas amt status to home-rule and then self-rule with the longer term prospect of potential independence.
-This includes a six-part documentary series on The History of the Realm produced for the Danish Broadcasting Cooperation (DR, Rigsfællesskabets Historie, 2015), which documents the historical developments underpinning Denmark’s relations with Greenland and the Faroe Islands.
-Using archival footage, interviews and historical materials, the series documents the meeting between “the hunters, the missionaries, the kings and the fishermen” and asks whether the historical relationship still has a place and a purpose.
-In many ways, it presents the relationship between Denmark and Greenland one that is challenged.
+The country comprises beautiful, if apparently vulnerable, landscapes (even icescapes), ones that offer apparent “documentary evidence” of climatic and geopolitical change.
+The documentary Chasing Ice (Jeff Orlowski, United States, 2012) picks up on this trope of the fate of ice being indicative of rapid change, and, as the film implies, once confronted with the evidence of icy instability, then it should become harder to underappreciate the severity of ongoing climate change.
+Other films discussed in this chapter also work with the idea of state change to chart the transformation of Greenland from having colony status to overseas amt status to home rule and then self-rule with the longer-term prospect of potential independence.
+Among these films is a six-part documentary series The History of the Realm, produced for the Danish Broadcasting Cooperation (Rigsfællesskabets Historie, DR, Denmark, 2015), which documents the historical developments underpinning Denmark’s relations with Greenland and the Faroe Islands.
+Using archival footage, interviews, and historical materials, the series documents the meeting between “the hunters, the missionaries, the kings, and the fishermen” and asks whether the historical relationship still has a place and a purpose.
+In many ways, it presents the relationship between Denmark and Greenland as one that is challenged.